meatnordrink/notebook/uplift/future_web_or_cordova.md

 * replace `iosApp` with `platformPurchased` where appropriate
 * Pop-up for homescreen badge
 * Increase gamification with forum; add liking a post, replying to someone elses, etc. as tasks in daily digest.
 (If we want to promote forum.)
+* Need to make ability to cancel in-app much clearer.